david-woo-instacart/self-driving-cars/traffic-classifier/writeup_traffic_sign_David_Woo.md

 Also for the output layer instead of sigmoid I replaced it with softmax. sigmoid seems to be better for multi-label problems since the probability of each classes will be computed independently (i.e an increase in probability in one class does not decrease the probabillity in another class).
 However, since we are doing a multi-class classification a softmax seemed more appropiate.
 Since a increase in probability in one class would decrease probability in another class.

-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ###Test a Model on New Images